About the Case Method Institute

 Key qualifications for this role include:

-- Equity – passionate about contributing to and learning in a diverse, equitable, and inclusive work environment
+- Equity – passionate about contributing to and learning in a diverse, equitable, and inclusive work environment and using data to understand and advance educational equity

 Ideal start date is June 1, with some potential flexibility depending on candidate availability